 44. The trustees' report, the scheme report and the investment report do not form part of the audited financial statements.
-However, as they will form part of the same document, the auditor refers to HKSA 720 "The Auditor's Responsibilities Relating to Other Information in Documents Containing Audited Financial Statements" concerning the auditor's responsibilities in this area.
+However, as they will form part of the same document, the auditor refers to HKSA 720 (Revised), The Auditor's Responsibilities Relating to Other Information concerning the auditor's responsibilities in this area.